 When it concerns the past, acceptance means objectively acknowledging what occurred and the situation that this leaves us in.
-If our lover broke up with us, we have to accept the breakup before we can find someone better suited for us.
-If we lost our job because we lacked essential skills for carrying out the job effectively, we have to accept that we don’t have the skills before we can either learn the skills or seek a job that doesn’t require the skills.
+Our lover broke up with us and we have to accept the break up before we can find someone better suited for us.
+We lost our job because we lacked essential skills for carrying out the job effectively.
+We have to accept that we don’t have the skills before we can either learn the skills or seek a job that doesn’t require the skills.

 Acceptance is an active process and must be practiced until we are better at carrying it out effectively.
 It usually requires some effort on our part, and it can be very frustrating at times.
 We can create a new path in a grass field by repeatedly walking the same path many times.
 In the same way, every time we practice acceptance of something, we create and strengthen neural pathways in our brain, making it increasingly easy to practice such acceptance in the future.
 We will usually go back and forth between feelings of acceptance and feelings of resistance, so we need to be patient with ourselves and persist in our practice of acceptance.